cd34/apex/docs/source/options.rst

   OPTIONAL, use apex's model form profile edit function.
 This is a quick, simple function.

+apex.no_csrf =
+  OPTIONAL, a colon separated list of route names that should NOT be subject to CSRF tests.

 **Email Settings**

 Email Messages that Apex sends can be customized.
 The following replacements